-June 30th, Lt.
+June 30th, Lieut.
 Don Juan José de Elizlade y Ustariz takes over at Soledad.

 October 28th, Britain and Spain sign the Nootka Sound Convention No.1.
 Article VI provides that neither party may form new establishments on any of the islands ‘adjacent’ to the east and west coasts of South America then occupied by Spain.